Sage/carbon/docs/testing-styleguide.md

 You should use snapshots in tests if amendments are being made to non-styled components to check styling is applied, but where existing and new styled components are concerned the use of snapshots is left up to the developer to decide if there is value.
 If you do want to use them, ensure they are small, focussed and effective.

 #### Continuous Integration (CI)
-The Travis CI service runs unit tests at every commit/push/pull request creation.
-You can manually run the tests with:
+GitHub Actions runs unit tests at every commit/push/pull request creation.
+You can manually run the steps with:
-1.	`npm run lint` - runs lint test.
+1. `npm run lint` - lints JavaScript.
+2. `npm run ts-lint` - lints TypeScript.
-2.	`npm test` - runs Jest tests.
+3. `npm test` - runs unit tests.
-3. Results can be investigated from the terminal or from the Travis dashboard linked from the branch/pull request checks.
+4. Results can be investigated from the terminal or from the GitHub Actions linked from the branch/pull request checks.

 ### Functional Browser Testing
 #### Manual Testing